Irythom/cse210_group_wk5/README.md

 # Jumper
 Play one of the most entertaining puzzles!
-The jumper is a guessing game that starts with a hidden word and a full jumper figure.
-You need to try to guess one letter of this word at a time.
-If the letter is not in the word, the jumper will lose a line.
-Whenever you find a letter in the word, then the jumper remains the same.
-Here is the goal: you need to guess the word before you lose the jumper completely.
+The jumper is a guessing game that starts with a hidden word and a full parachute and jumper figure.
+You need to guess one letter of this word at a time.
+If the letter is not in the word, the parachute loses part of the parachute.
+Whenever you find a letter in the word, then the parachute remains the same.
+Here is the goal: you need to guess the word before you lose the jumper's head ^-^.
+Good luck!

 ## Getting Started
 ---